 12.a.
-Emission Monitoring Requirements - Boiler and Water Heater.
-The boiler and water heater are required to be monitored annually to verify compliance with the emission limits specified in the ADP.
-Corrective action is required to be taken if the boiler or water heater is found to not be meeting the emission limit.
+Emission Monitoring Requirements - Boiler and Water heaters.
+The boiler and water heaters with a heat input greater than 0.4 MMBtu/hr are required to be monitored annually to verify compliance with the emission limits specified in the ADP.
+Corrective action is required to be taken if the boiler is found to not be meeting the emission limit.